We loved our stay on the beautiful Hawaiian island of Kauai, but it did take some planning.

 If you want the full luxury Hawaii experience, perhaps for a honeymoon or anniversary, you’ll probably want to stay in a Kauai beach resort where everything is provided onsite and service is excellent.

-Of the resorts, the best places to stay in Kauai are Grand Hyatt Kauai Resort in Poipu in the south and Princeville Resort (previously called St Regis) in Princeville in the north, but you can expect to pay over $500 a night (and possibly over $800 in high season).
+Of the resorts, the best places to stay in Kauai are Grand Hyatt Kauai Resort in Poipu in the south and Princeville Resort (now closed until 2022) in Princeville in the north, but you can expect to pay over $500 a night (and possibly over $800 in high season).

 If you are on more of a budget (Kauai is not cheap!), condos are usually more affordable than resorts, and you’ll be able to save money on eating out, even if you only cook some of your own meals.
 We also liked having more space with a separate bedroom and living room.